Digital communication channel

 - Channel with added Gaussian noise

-And a set of inverse operations:
+And a set of reverse operations:

-- Coupled **receiving filter for the Manchester code
+- Paired receiving filter for Manchester code

-- Converter from bipolar to unipolar signal
+- Converter from bipolar signal to unipolar

-- Bit Error Counting Unit between the sent and received signal.
+- Bit error counting unit between the sent and received signal

-- Demodulator which makes numbers from 0 to 10 from each group of 4 bits
+- Demodulator, which makes numbers from 0 to 10 from each group of 4 bits.

-General view of the model¶
+General view of the model

-Running the model from a script¶
+Launching a model from a script

 Pkg.add(["Measures"])